emvaugh2/Azure-Cloud-Resume-Challenge/README.md

 Assertions - writing a test to validate the output against a known response.

 Here are some things to think about when making tests:

-> What do you want to test?
+-> What do you want to test?

-> Are you writing a unit test or an integration test?
+-> Are you writing a unit test or an integration test?

-> Create you inputs.
+-> Create you inputs.
 Execute the code being tested.
 Capture the output.
 Compare the output with an expected result.

-> Think of other behaviors your code would have or additional input that can mess up your code.
+-> Think of other behaviors your code would have or additional input that can mess up your code.
 Test against these things to make sure your code is robust.

+You can use the `.assert` method to do tests.
+This method has additional methods on it to do common testing such as `.assertEqual(a,b)` and `.assertFalse(x)` so keep this in mind.